 The General Pickering carried weapons and cognac from France and rum, sugar, chocolate and molasses from the Caribbean.
 Along the way Haraden captured a number of enemy merchant ships, making himself and the ship owners rich.

 In April of 1780, Haraden set sail on the General Pickering with a cargo of sugar, bound for Bilbao, Spain, a favorite rendezvous for privateers.
 In the Bay of Biscay, the General Pickering overtook the British privateer Golden Eagle, which had 22 guns and 60 men.

 It was dark, and Haraden decided to bluff.
 “This is an American frigate, sir,” he shouted through the speaking trumpet.
 “Surrender, or I will strike you with a broadside.”

 The Golden Eagle, a victim of outsized fears of American privateers, fell for the ruse and surrendered.
 Haraden put 15 of his men onto the Golden Eagle and sailed into Bilbao Harbor with his prize sailing alongside.
 Another ship was sailing out.
-It was the Achilles, a British privateer with 42 guns and 140 men, which recaptured the Golden Eagle at dusk.
-The battle would soon begin.
+It was the Achilles, a British privateer with 42 guns and 140 men.
+It recaptured the Golden Eagle at dusk, but the battle would soon begin.

 The Spanish Flotilla